 Recruiter.com helps professionals in medical assistant careers find better opportunities across all specialties and locations.
 Sign up in our career community today!

 Also known as:

 Autopsy Assistant, Certified Medical Assistant, Chiropractic Assistant, Clinical Medical Assistant, Morgue Attendant, Ocular Care Aide, Optometric Aide, Optometrist Assistant, Optometry Assistant, Orthopedic Cast Specialist

 Medical assistants are essential in keeping medical establishments organized and running smoothly.
 They must be organized individuals who can do several tasks at once and handle a large amount of detailed, important paperwork.

-your hands, since duties may include the disposal of contaminated supplies, or the sterilization of medical instruments.
+If you are interested in this profession, you must work well with your hands, since duties may include the disposal of contaminated supplies, or the sterilization of medical instruments.

 You should also enjoy talking to people, because you must make patients feel comfortable before and during an examination, and in some states, meet with patients to explain treatment procedures.